 \item The choice of local coordinates is continuous over the entire region of moduli space.

-\item Riemann surfaces that can be obtained by gluing two or more Riemann surfaces using the plumbing fixture procedure are declared to contribute to the 1PR amplitudes.
+\item Riemann surfaces that can be obtained by gluing two or more Riemann surfaces are declared to contribute to the 1PR amplitudes\footnote{we elaborate in the main body of the paper}.
 The gluing relation is

 where $w_1$ and $w_2$ are the local coordinates at the punctures used for gluing.
-We shall call the corresponding Riemann surfaces the {\it1PR Riemann surfaces}.
+We shall call the corresponding Riemann surfaces {\it 1PR Riemann surfaces}.
 The rest of the Riemann surfaces are declared as {\it 1PI Riemann surfaces}.
 The choice of local coordinates on a 1PR surface must be the one induced from the local coordinates of the glued 1PI surfaces.
-However, the choice of local coordinates on the 1PI surfaces are arbitrary. \end{itemize} We shall call local coordinates satisfying the above criteria {\it gluing-compatible local coordinates}.
-In the case of the superstring amplitudes, we also need to impose similar restriction on the distribution of PCOs.
-On 1PI Riemann surfaces, we are allowed to choose arbitrary distribution of PCOs.
-But on 1PR Riemann surfaces, we need to choose distribution of PCOs that is induced from the surfaces that are being glued using plumbing fixture construction.
+However, the choice of local coordinates on the 1PI surfaces is arbitrary. \end{itemize} We shall call local coordinates satisfying the above criteria {\it gluing-compatible local coordinates}.
+In the case of the superstring amplitudes, we also need to impose a similar restriction on the distribution of PCOs.
+On 1PI Riemann surfaces, we are allowed to choose an arbitrary distribution of PCOs.
+However, the distribution of PCOs on 1PR surfaces is the one induced from the surfaces that are being glued.